Skip to contents

 B_start

-The first measurement of phase B (simple coding if design is strictly AB).
+The first measurement point of phase B (simple coding; only applicable if the design follows a strict AB pattern).

 phase_design